 Renton Prep teachers always look for ways to enhance their teaching.
 Even when on vacation, there is always an opportunity to learn and grow.
-Well, this summer you might have seen some of our faculty and staff share their summer learning stories on social.
+Well, this summer you might have seen some of our faculty and staff share their summer learning stories on social media.
 These stories allow teachers to share what they have learned over the summer and how those experiences have changed their perspective on teaching.

 This article highlights 1st grade teacher Emily Chant’s summer learning story.
 This summer she traveled to London to visit her best friend who has just been hired by the organization Tearfund.
 So, while on her vacation, Emily had the chance to attend a Tearfund event that piqued her interest in social justice curriculums for schools.
 Read on to see more details on what she has learned from her London experience.